tholian-network/stealth/covert/README.md

   connection.
 It can be set to either of `1G`, `2G`, `3G` or `4G`.
   The default value is `null`.

+- `--timeout` is a string flag to override the timeout in seconds after which a waiting test is being skipped automatically.
+  The default value is `10s`.

 If a non-flag parameter is given, it is assumed to be a Query to filter the Reviews.
 This allows to debug a single Review or a Suite of related Reviews.